tomhendra/peronsal-site/src/lib/content/superpowers-for-the-self-guided-learner.md

 categories:
   - 'learning'
   - 'self-improvement'
+excerpt: "In 2018 I left my old life behind in the UK, sold everything I owned, and moved to Spain with the aim of changing career from procurement professional to software developer, by way of full-time self-guided learning."
 ---

-Almost two years ago I left my old life behind in the UK, sold everything I owned, and moved to Spain with the aim of changing career from procurement professional to software developer, by way of full-time self-guided learning.
-In that time I have taken many online courses, and have recently questioned myself:
-"How much have I **_really learned"?_**
+In 2018 I left my old life behind in the UK, sold everything I owned, and moved to Spain with the aim of changing career from procurement professional to software developer, by way of full-time self-guided learning.
+In that time I have taken many online courses, and have recently questioned myself: "How much have I **_really learned"?_**

 It's easy to get caught in a tutorial loop.
 It feels safe and comfortable having our hand held, shown what to do, given small challenges to build our confidence.